 Car insurance quotes for drivers under 25

-Comparing car insurance quotes can be difficult, especially since every driver will get a unique quote based on your driving history, vehicle and state.
+Comparing car insurance quotes can be difficult, especially since every driver will get a unique quote based on their driving history, vehicle and state.
 To get an idea of how wildly quotes can vary, compare sample quotes for a driver living in New York who’s 23 years old, has good credit and wants premium coverage for his 2017 Toyota Camry.